meiniKi/FazyRV/README.md

 ## Design Insights, Evaluation, and Results <a name="results"></a>

 > [!TIP]
-> A research article containing our design objectives, an insight into the design and trade-offs, a comparison with similar cores and an in-depth evaluation will be **published soon**.
+> This work will be presented at the Computing Frontiers 2024 conference.
+A research paper containing our design objectives, an insight into the design and trade-offs, a comparison with similar cores, and an in-depth evaluation will be **available soon**.

 ## TODOs <a name="todos"></a>

+- [ ] Workflow: caching, tool versions, artifacts, dependence on some local tools
 - [ ] Litex support for FazyRV
 - [ ] RVC extension (compressed instructions)
 - [ ] INT variant